debreamindeveloper/events-api/README.md

-# Events API - Azure Functions
+# Events API - Azure Functions (C#)

 An Azure Functions-based REST API for managing church events, with data stored in Azure Table Storage.
+Built with C# and .NET 8.

 ## Features